Tooth decay & caries: symptoms, treatments and prevention

 • One of the most frequent consequences of tooth decay is a greater sensitivity to heat, cold and sugary or acidic foods.

-• Tooth decay can also cause bad breath.
+• Tooth decay and cavities can also cause bad breath.

 • If the caries reaches the nerve, it may be necessary to perform a root canal treatment, also called endodontics.

-• With advanced dental caries, the tooth may suffer necrosis and the patient may lose it.
+• With advanced dental caries, the infection affects all, not just part of the tooth.
+As a result, it may suffer necrosis and the patient may lose it.

-• In addition, radiating pain in the jaw and ear are also consequences of caries.
+• Radiating pain in the jaw and ear is also a consequence of caries.

 Visit your dentist regularly

-Finally, as a measure to prevent and avoid cavities, it is recommended that you visit the dentist at least once a year.
-During this visit you should request an oral exam and hygiene appointment.
+It is recommended that you visit the dentist at least once a year.
+During this visit, you should request an oral exam and hygiene appointment.
 However, depending on the condition of your teeth, your dentist may suggest more frequent follow-ups.

 Tooth decay treatments: How to get rid of cavities?